St Elizabeth Hospice's Day Units enable patients and their families to receive specific care and support from our multi-disciplinary team.

 Tailor-made care for patients and their families

-We offer care that is tailored to the individual over a set period of time, focussing on patients and families' specific problems, changing the level of care as and when required.
+We offer care that is tailored to the individual over a set period of time, focusing on patients and families' specific problems, changing the level of care as and when required.
 By using day care services, patients are helped to remain at home for as long as possible, if this is their wish.
 The support offered in the day unit includes elements targeting patients' medical needs, as well as those tailored to emotional or spiritual needs.
 Whichever service is chosen, the care will be reviewed regularly to ensure the most effective support is being offered.

 Day Care provides supportive care to people living with progressive illness, as well as their families and carers.